phoenixcast/phoenixcast/README.md

   heroku config:set ANALYTICS="your_google_analytics_key"
 ```

-## HOW TO ADD NEW VIDEO
+## HOW TO MANAGE VIDEOS

-Access /videos/new and put video ID
+Access /admin/videos/